-Medicare Part B helps pay for medically necessary outpatient physical therapy, occupational therapy and speech language pathology services.
-Until 2018 there were annual limits on Medicare allowed payment for therapy services known as the "Therapy Cap."
+Medicare Part B helps pay for medically-necessary outpatient physical therapy, occupational therapy, and speech language pathology services.
+Until 2018 there were annual limits on Medicare-allowed payment for beneficiaries receiving therapy services known as the "Therapy Cap."
 In 2018, the cap was rescinded through the passing of the Bipartisan Budget Act of 2018 (BBA of 2018).
 Now, therapy services are subject to a therapy threshold.

-In 2018, the Therapy Cap was rescinded, but CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
+Although the Therapy Cap was rescinded in 2018, CMS left regulations in place requiring therapists to apply a special "KX modifier" on all claims when the Medicare allowed charges reach certain arbitrary limits known as therapy thresholds.
 Any amount exceeding the thresholds must also include a KX modifier to notify Medicare the services provided beyond the threshold are medically necessary for the beneficiary.

-In addition, services exceeding $3,000 annually for PT and SLP services combined, or OT services may be subject to additional review.
+In addition, services exceeding $3,000 annually for PT and SLP services combined or OT services may be subject to a targeted medical review process

 This means that CMS will deny payment of any claims that exceed the $2,110 therapy threshold that doesn’t include the KX modifier to prove medical necessity.
 Instead, the Medicare beneficiaries will be responsible for payment of any claims that exceed the therapy threshold and are not medically necessary.

-Clinicient's therapy-specific EMR and billing system can help ease compliance to Medicare regulations and track the therapy cap.
-Among the many features that support Medicare compliance are:
+Clinicient's EMR and Medicare physical therapy billing system can help ease compliance to Medicare regulations and track the therapy threshold automatically for applicable patients.
+Among the many features that support Medicare compliance, Clinicient’s Insight offers: